SchoolOfCode/bc14_w2d3_workshop_fetch-cabbagepatch1981/README.md

 ### Task 1 - The Fetch Bit

 In this task, we will fetch some data from a server.
 The data we receive will be in JSON format and will contain a quote.
 We will use fetch to send a GET request to `https://zenquotes.io/api/random/` and will extract the data from the response object.
 Remember to go step by step, break down each step, and plan before you code.
+DONE

 👉 Write an async function called `getQuote`.
+DONE

 👉 Use fetch to send a GET request to `https://zenquotes.io/api/random/` and store the resolved value of the returned promise in a variable called `response`.
+DONE

 👉 Call the `.json()` method on the response variable to parse the JSON data contained in the response object.
 Store the resolved value of the returned promise in a variable called `data`.